 - 3 Empathy exercises for customer service you should know:

 What is an empathy exercise in customer service?

 Empathy is the ability to understand others’ feelings and what they suffer from.
 In customer service, empathetic support agents are people who can put themselves in customers’ shoes and help them solve issues.

 An empathy exercise is an activity exclusively designed to help people increase empathy and develop empathic skills.
 The majority of empathy exercises for customer service teams are group activities that allow teams to learn from various viewpoints and grow empathy together.

 We all know the importance of empathy in customer service.
 However, understanding and practicing empathy are two different things.

 Some of the resources listed below can provide you with a better understanding of how to apply empathy in customer service.

 Anyone who has ever worked in customer service will be familiar with supporting customers over the phone or in person.
-In these cases, it is critical to pay great attention and keep eye contact when talking with customers.
-This way, you will not only better understand their challenges but also know how they feel about your customer service from their tone of voice and body language.
+In these cases, it is critical to pay great attention and maintain eye contact when talking with customers.
+This way, you will not only better understand their challenges but also know how they feel about your customer service based on their tone of voice and body language.

 Paraphrase and confirm your customer requests

 You don’t always have a complete view of your customer’s difficulties.
 Paraphrasing their requirements would be an excellent approach to determining whether or not you both are on the same page.
 In fact, paraphrasing the request is so powerful that it is used by customer service teams as an empathic strategy to gratify clients.